Painting formats enables you to copy the formatting from one part of your spreadsheet and quickly apply it elsewhere.

 When you have a cell, range of cells, column, or row with great formatting you can easily replicate that style with the paint format function.
-For instance, if you have changed the font, font size, font color, alignment, of a column to Times, size 14, blue, and centered but don't want to manually recreate that formatting over and over for multiple cells.
-Click on the icon in the toolbar to easily copy and paste styles.

 - Cell styles: background color and border